Felix Nmecha: who is the Wolfsburg midfielder called up by Germany?

 Did you know?

-Like his brother Lukas, Felix has represented both England and Germany at youth level.
-The younger of the Nmecha's made a total of nine appearances while scoring two goals with England's U16s, U18s and U19s while he has also featured for Germany's U18s and U21s in the past.
-He once scored against England for Germany in an U21 friendly in Sheffield in September 2022.
+Like his brother Lukas, Felix represented both England and Germany at youth level.
+The younger Nmecha made a total of nine appearances while scoring two goals with England's U16s, U18s and U19s.
+He also featured for Germany's U18s and U21s in the past, and scored against England for Germany in an U21 friendly in Sheffield in September 2022.

 What they're saying

 "Previously, he never got into a rhythm.
 He played in so many different positions.
 Now he's playing in midfield and you can see his technical ability.
-He has [also] improved physically." - Kovac offers praise after Nmecha's goalscoring double against Bochum.
+He has [also] improved physically."
+Wolfsburg head coach Niko Kovac offered praise after Nmecha's goalscoring double against Bochum.